Most claimed statistical findings in cross-sectional return predictability are likely true: Introduction

 \section{Introduction}

-Researchers have discovered hundreds of cross-sectional stock return predictors (\citet*{green2013supraview}; \citet{ChenZimmermann2021}).
-This abundance of discoveries has led to concerns about multiple testing, p-hacking, and a debate about the veracity of this literature (e.g. \citet{harvey2016and}; \citet{chen2020publication}).
+Researchers have discovered hundreds of cross-sectional stock return predictors (\citealt{ChenZimmermann2021}).
+This abundance has led to concerns about multiple testing.
+Intuitively, if researchers run many tests, some may be statistically significant by pure chance, even under the null hypothesis of no predictability.

-This paper provides simple arguments for why most statistical findings in this literature are true.
-The arguments build on Benjamini and Hochberg's \citeyearpar{benjamini1995controlling} insight that the false discovery rate (FDR) can be bounded using worst-case scenarios.
-Worst-case scenarios for publication bias can be formed from data-mining experiments (\citet*{yan2017fundamental}) or conservative extrapolations of published results.
-Plugging these scenarios into a simplified version of the \citet{storey2002direct} estimator leads to FDR bounds that are tractable yet valid under publication bias.

-These bounds are so tractable that they can be evaluated by just plugging in summary statistics from data mining and predictor zoo studies.
-Using numbers reported in eight studies, performed by seven independent teams, I find that at least 75\% of claimed statistical findings are true.

-I provide two derivations of these bounds.
-The first is a slight modification of Bayes rule and requires just a few lines of math.
-The second is a visual argument that does not require any equations at all\textemdash though it can be formally justified as a variant of Storey's \citeyearpar{storey2002direct} Algorithm 1.
-Applied to Chen, Lopez-Lira, and Zimmermann's \citeyearpar{chen2022peer} (CLZ's) 29,000 data-mined long-short strategies, the visual argument leads to a much tighter bound on the FDR, and finds at least 91\% of claimed findings are true.

-The 75\% and 91\% bounds focus on equal-weighted predictability tests, matching the modal test in the cross-sectional literature (\citet{green2013supraview}; \citet{mclean2016does}).
-However, value-weighted tests also imply that most findings are true.
-For example, applying the visual argument to the CLZ data implies that at least 82\% of claimed findings regarding value-weighted CAPM alphas are true.

-My FDR bounds are much simpler than the formulas that appear in the finance literature (e.g. \citet{harvey2016and}).
-Despite their simplicity, they are equivalent to the more complicated formulas under weak dependence (\citet{storey2001estimating}).
-To verify this equivalence, I run estimations on simulated data that bootstrap from CLZ's data-mined returns.
-These simulations demonstrate that my formulas reliably bound the FDR in a setting that mimics cross-predictor correlations.

-My results appear to conflict with \citet*{harvey2016and} (HLZ), who ``argue that most claimed research findings in financial economics are likely false.''
-I show my FDR estimates are quantitatively consistent with HLZ's.
-HLZ's main figure implies an FDR of at most 35\% and their SMM estimates imply an FDR of 9\%.
-Thus, the conflict is entirely about interpretation.
-I explain how HLZ's interpretation equates ``insignificant factors'' with ``false factors,'' deviating from the traditional separation of significance and truth (\citet{wasserstein2016asa}).
-I illustrate how following HLZ's interpretation leads to both non-economic conclusions and difficult questions about the scientific process.

-This paper adds to the literature on multiple testing problems in cross-sectional predictability.
-Papers that find major problems include \citet*{harvey2016and,harvey2017presidential,linnainmaa2018history,chordia2020anomalies}.
-Papers that find the opposite include \citet*{mclean2016does,jacobs2020anomalies,chen2020publication,chen2022t,jensen2023there}.
-Among these papers, mine is unique in developing simple formulas that bound the FDR.\footnote{\citet{chen2021limits} uses simple formulas but they cannot estimate the FDR or FDR bounds.} Simple formulas allow me to explore a more diverse range of data and demonstrate broader robustness compared to previous studies.
-They also provide a new level of transparency.